jpardogo/ListBuddies/README.md

 * `autoScrollFaster`: Indicate the ListView that will be faster on the parrallax effect during autoScroll. right/left.
 * `scrollFaster`: Indicate the ListView that will be faster on the parrallax effect during manual scroll. right/left.

-This `LinerLayout` contains two ListViews.
+This `LinearLayout` contains two ListViews.
 So we need to set the adapters of the ListViews calling `listBuddies.setAdapters(adapter1,adapter2)`.
 ```java
     @Override